thechangelog/draft/draft/ansible-docker.md

 The first step is to copy all my application's code into the Docker image and load the global environment variables added by previous images.
 The Ruby image for example will append `PATH` configuration which ensures that the correct Ruby binary gets loaded first.

 Next, I remove the git history as this is not useful in the context of a Docker container.
 I install all the gems and then create a `test` script which will be run by the test-only container.
 The purpose of this is to have a "canary" which ensures that the application and all its dependencies are properly resolved, that the Docker containers are linked correctly and all tests pass before the actual application container will be started.

-The command that gets run when a new web application container gets started can be seen in the `CMD` step.
+The command that gets run when a new web application container gets started is defined in the `CMD` step.

 The last instruction in this application's Dockerfile maps port 3000 from inside the container to an automatically allocated port on the host that runs Docker.
-This is the port that the reverse proxy or load balancer will use when proxying public requests to my application.
+This is the port that the reverse proxy or load balancer will use when proxying public requests to my application running inside the Docker container.

-## Time to setup an application with all its dependencies
+## Running a Rails application inside a Docker container

 For a medium-sized Rails application, with about 100 gems and just as many integration tests running under Rails, this takes 8 minutes and 16